History of Belfast: The Ulster Covenant and rising tensions

 At the beginning of the 20th century, 75% of Belfast's population was Protestant and opposed the notion of Home Rule.
 However, the same percentage of Ireland as a whole were Catholic and in favor of the re-establishment of a parliament in Dublin.
 In 1910 Irish Unionists chose Edward Carson, a lawyer and former Conservative Party MP for Trinity College Dublin, as their leader.
 In September 1911, Carson addressed unionist men and members of the Orange Order in Strandtown, east Belfast.
 He derided the Home Rule movement as a "conspiracy against free people" and called on all men to be ready to establish a government for Protestant Ulster.
 From 1910, Unionists led by Edward Carson raised a militia, the Ulster Volunteers, to resist Home Rule by force if necessary.
 The Ulster Unionist Council secretly requested a price quotation from a German arms manufacturer for 20,000 rifles and a million rounds of ammunition.
 In 1911, Carson and the UCC voted for the first disbursement of funds to be used in the acquisition of arms.

 Conservative Party leader Bonar Law visited Belfast on Easter Tuesday 1912.
 Special trains brought over 100,000 Unionist demonstrators who paraded past the stage in turn at the Balmoral Grounds in Belfast.
 Those gathered then observed prayers led by the Church of Ireland's Archbishop of Armagh and the Presbyterian Moderator.
-The largest Union Jack ever created was then unfurled and Bonar Law gave a speech comparing contemporary unionists with their forebearers who were besieged in Derry in 1689.
+The largest Union Jack ever created was then unfurled and Bonar Law gave a speech comparing contemporary unionists with their forebears who were besieged in Derry in 1689.
 Two days later, on 11 April 1912, Prime Minister H. H. Asquith introduced the Home Rule Bill in the Commons.
 The Third Home Rule Bill was proposed by the Liberal government and would have granted limited autonomy to an all-Ireland Irish Parliament.